tntmeijs/pitona/README.md

 # Development log
 ## September
+### 10<sup>th</sup> of September 2022
+- Discovered that the `3033` "DTC" is not really a fault code.
+Instead, this response is most likely the start of a ISO-TP frame.
+Parsing this data is relatively difficult, which is why I will work on it once the application is a bit more mature.

 ### 5<sup>th</sup> of September 2022
 - Major refactor of the codebase
 - New structure makes it easier to add new functionality